LMS Jubilee Class 5596 Bahamas: History

 5596 was constructed in 1934 by the North British Locomotive Company in Glasgow for the London Midland & Scottish Railway (LMS).
+It was delivered by NBL on 26 December 1934, and entered traffic on 12 January 1935.
 It was a standard Jubilee Class locomotive, designed by William Stanier, the chief mechanical engineer of the LMS.
 In June 1936, 5596 received the name Bahamas after the islands in the Atlantic Ocean which were part of the British Empire.

 Following the nationalisation of Britain's railway companies in January 1948 Bahamas, which had become the property of British Railways, was renumbered to 45596, and transferred to Edge Hill, Liverpool.

 In May 1961, Bahamas was modified during a scheduled overhaul to participate in a trial being conducted with the aim of improving the performance and extending the service life of steam locomotives.
-Changes made included installing a double blastpipe and exhaust system which brought a 30 per cent increase in the boiler's steaming capacity and enabled the use of poorer quality coal.
+Changes made included installing a double blastpipe and exhaust system which brought a 30 percent increase in the boiler's steaming capacity and allowed the locomotive the ability to steam more efficiently poorer quality coal.
 Before this, another Jubilee, 45722 Defence, had received similar design changes for testing in the late 1950s; the role of Bahamas was to provide an assessment on the day-to-day impact of such alterations.

 On its return to traffic, Bahamas was based at Carlisle for a brief period, before being transferred to Stockport in July 1962.
 By 1962, enthusiasm had waned for the development of improved steam locomotives and trials were terminated by the end of the year.
 In July 1966, Bahamas was withdrawn from traffic; in its final months, it had been used to haul farewell excursions for enthusiasts.
 Following its withdrawal, the locomotive was stored while officials deliberated on the best means to dispose of it.
 For some time, it lingered on the scrap line while the manner of its disposal was considered.

 Keen to save Bahamas, several members of the public came together to attempt to purchase it with the hope of using the locomotive to operate special excursion trains.
 British Rail showed a lack of enthusiasm when it was approached by the preservation society as the group encountered great difficulty in raising the funds.
 In early 1967, British Rail had agreed the sale of Bahamas to a scrap merchant in Hull.
 The society acquired enough money, largely due to the offer of a sympathetic businessman of a £3,000 loan to cover the purchase and high-level intervention within British Rail resulted in the sale to the Bahamas Locomotive Society.